The Forecast Report

 • Clean cloth: You'll need a cloth to apply solvents or natural remedies and to wipe off the tar stain.

-• Solvent or natural remedy: Select a proper solvent such as rubbing alcohol, WD-40 or nail polish remover for your cleaning needs.
-However, if one is unable to access these products, then they can consider going for raw foods with a similar texture such as peanut butter or cooking oil.
+• Solvent or natural remedy: For your cleaning needs, select a proper solvent, such as rubbing alcohol, WD-40, or nail polish remover.
+However, if you can't access these products, consider raw foods with a similar texture, such as peanuts, butter, or cooking oil.

-• Mild soap or detergent: You'll need this to wash the sneakers or shoes after removing the tar.
+• Mild soap or detergent: After removing the tar, you'll need this to wash the sneakers or shoes.

 • Water: Have water readily available for rinsing.